Skip to content

 - `Taskfile.yml`: This file contains tasks for managing the application.

-3. **Finalize:** Once you have updated these files, you can remove the `.j2` extension from the templated files.
+3. **Finalize:** Once you have updated these files, you can remove any placeholder values.

 📝 Usage